-East Cowes Castle is shown to the west, with the square tower at the eastern corner of the main block at the centre all but eclipsing the taller octagonal tower beyond; below to the right is the entrance porch.
-Tate D20831 (Turner Bequest CCXXVII a 28) shows a similar aspect.
-The tower and turret at the left of the present drawing does not correspond to the known layout,1 and may have been noted from another viewpoint.
+East Cowes Castle is shown to the west, with the square tower at the eastern corner of the main block on the left, all but eclipsing the taller octagonal tower beyond.
+Below to the right is the entrance porch.
+Compare the 1815 watercolour by John Buckler (1770–1851) in the British Museum, London; William Daniell’s 1823 engraving Mr Nash’s Castle (Tate impression: T02970).
+Tate D24864 (Turner Bequest CCLX 28) shows a similar aspect.

-Like several others in the present subsection, this drawing was categorised in Finberg’s 1909 Inventory in one of the sections of works on blue paper ‘mostly connected with “French Rivers”’.2 It is among dozens of blue paper studies made in and around East Cowes Castle, presumably during the same visit.
+This is among dozens of blue paper studies made in and around East Cowes Castle, presumably in the course of a single visit.
 For more on the various aspects of the house (demolished in about 1950), and its lost grounds as depicted by Turner, see the Introduction to this subsection.